ddella/OpenSSL/README.md

 ```

 ## What it does
-The script simply use OpenSSL to open a TLS connection with the server and specifies the cipher.
+The script simply use OpenSSL to initiate a TLS connection with the server and specifies the cipher.

 Example of the OpenSSL command to test a cipher against a server with **TLS 1.2**:
 ```shell